 This section describes the data sources and the sample selection.
 It also identifies the explanatory variables used in the empirical tests that follow.
-We use analyst forecasts information included in the Institutional Brokers Estimate System (I/B/E/S) U.S. Detail History dataset.12 We used individual analysts' forecasts issued in June or, if not available in June, forecasts issued in May, or April and last confirmed as "recent" in June.
+We use analyst forecast information included in the Institutional Brokers Estimate System (IBES) U.S. Detail History dataset.12 We use individual analysts' forecasts issued in June or, if not available in June, forecasts issued in May or April and last confirmed as "recent" in June.
 For example, if the forecast was made in April or May and was last confirmed as recent in June, it will be used in our computation of averages and standard deviations for June.
 If an analyst makes more than one forecast from April to June, only the last forecast is used in our calculations.
 Each stock must be covered by at least two analysts, since we define dispersion as the standard deviation of earnings forecasts scaled by the absolute mean forecast.

-To ensure that our results are not affected by the problems of the rounding procedure (i.e., rounding of forecasts and actual EPS estimates to the nearest penny (two decimal places)) and stock-split adjustment of I/B/E/S, which have plagued previous studies (see Payne and Thomas (2003)), we use the I/B/E/S Detail file.
-Rounding to the nearest penny is especially problematic because the adjusted I/B/E/S database may report a zero forecast error when in fact the forecast error is not zero based on unadjusted data.
+To ensure that our results are not affected by the problems of the rounding procedure (i.e., rounding of forecasts and actual EPS estimates to the nearest penny (two decimal places)) and stock-split adjustments of IBES, which have plagued previous studies (see Payne and Thomas (2003)), we use the IBES Detail file.
+Rounding to the nearest penny is especially problematic because the IBES database may report a zero forecast error when in fact the forecast error is not zero.
 In addition, the rounding procedure tends to reduce the variation in forecasts across analysts resulting in a downward bias in forecast dispersion for firms with subsequent stock splits.
 Naturally, this bias increases with the number of stock splits.
-The data provided in the Detail file are rounded to one hundredth of one cent (i.e., four decimal places) and therefore the misclassification bias is not severe.13 We have also replicated our tests using the IBES Summary History data set and obtained similar results to those reported here.
+The data provided in the Detail file are rounded to one hundredth of one cent (i.e., four decimal places) and therefore the misclassification bias is